jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 But I'd like to talk about the `gatsby-image` component.
 Opting-in to use that for your images, is a great way to grab some of those high impact low effort low hanging fruit.

 Depending on what your app is like, images could make up for a big portion of all the resources you serve to users.
-In some cases it could be up north of 70%.
-Now, admittedly, byte for byte JavaScript has higher cost than images, because it also under goes parsing and execution after downloading, but Gatsby manages that for you, and images are still very important to handle right.
+In some cases, it could be up north of 70%.
+Now, admittedly, byte for byte JavaScript has a higher cost than images, because it also undergoes parsing and execution after downloading, but Gatsby manages that for you, and images are still very important to handle right.

 At the very least I suggest you use [squoosh.app][31] to resize and optimize your original assets.

 What `gatsby-image` does for you is it provides you with a highly optimized lazy loading image component.
 Images not in the viewport during page load are not going to be downloaded.
-In their place you could opt-in for a low quality base64 encoded image placeholder, that gets replaces with the original high quality image as soon as the user scrolls that asset in the viewport.
-Gatsby provides you a blur up effect or a traced svg effect if that's what you choose how to handle the low quality placeholder.
+In their place, you could opt-in for a low-quality base64 encoded image placeholder, that gets replaces with the original high-quality image as soon as the user scrolls that asset in the viewport.
+Gatsby provides you a blur up effect or a traced SVG effect if that's what you choose how to handle the low-quality placeholder.

 The `gatsby-image` component also has a `srcset` attribute where different size images are specified based on viewport width to avoid serving extra large assets to devices that couldn't use up the full size of the image.